sustainability-for-kids

 Take longer trips

 There’s been an increase in families taking longer periods off to work on organic farms in places far from home.
 What used to be an adventure reserved for 20-somethings on gap years, now families are taking the plunge together.
 The reason: parents want their kids to grow up with an understanding of where ingredients come from and how important it is to look after the planet that feeds us.
 In addition, these trips suit families because they are less hectic and don’t involve darting from city to city every few days.
+For a luxurious alternative, consider the Belmond Eastern & Oriental express price for a more comfortable and eco-friendly travel experience.
 This means fewer flights and a lower carbon footprint for the whole family.

 Travel blogs